lorint/brick/README.md

 ## Setting up for Oracle on a MacOS (OSX) machine

-Oracle is the third most popular database solution used for Rails projects in production, so it only makes sense to have support for this in The Brick.
+Oracle is moderately popular for Rails projects in production, so it only makes sense to have support for this in The Brick.
 Starting with version 1.0.69 this was added, offering full compatibility for all Brick features.
 This can run on Linux, Windows, and Mac.

 One important caveat for those with Apple M1 or M2 machines is that the low-level Ruby driver which we rely upon will NOT function natively on Apple Silicon, so on an M1 or M2 machine you